thisisdaniel1/Poker-Night---Unity/README.md

 # Poker-Night - Unity

+You can play it here: https://thisisdaniel81.itch.io/poker-night See controls under description there

 Created using Unity in C#.
 Triggers and UI elements were created using native Unity objects.

 Dialogue sorted and created using Ink.